Sonya-7/Dash_Dashboard/README.md

 # Create an Interactive Dashboard using Dash

 ## Story:
-As a data analyst, you have been given a task to monitor and report US domestic airline flights performance.
-Goal is to analyze the performance of the reporting airline to improve flight reliability thereby improving customer reliability.
+As a data analyst, you have been given a task to monitor and report US domestic airline flights performance from 2005 to 2020.Your goal is to analyze the performance of the reporting airline to improve flight reliability thereby improving customer reliability.

-Below are the key report items,
+Below are the key report items:

-Yearly airline performance report
+- Yearly airline performance report
-Yearly average flight delay statistics
+- Yearly average flight delay statistics
-NOTE: Year range is between 2005 and 2020.

-Components of the report items
-Yearly airline performance report

 For the chosen year provide,